Thibault-Monnier/frites-2026/TeamCode/src/main/java/coordinate-systems.md

 - Origin: Center of the robot
 - X axis: Positive X points toward the right side of the robot
 - Y axis: Positive Y points toward the front of the robot
+- Zero rotation: Direction of the +Y axis
 - Rotation direction: Positive rotation is counter-clockwise
 - Units: Radians.
 It does not impose any distance unit, so we use auto-converting classes (e.g.
   `Pose2D`, `Distance`, etc.)